Streptogramin A: Mode of action

 By themselves, streptogramins A and B are bacteriostatic.
 However, when used in conjunction with one another, the streptogramins can inhibit bacterial growth and are bactericidal.
 Streptogramin A first binds to the peptidyl transferase domain of the 50s ribosomal subunit, preventing the early events of elongation.
 The binding of streptogramin A causes a conformational change that increases the ribosomal binding activity of streptogramin B 100-fold.
 Upon binding the ribosome (which streptogramin B can accomplish at any stage of protein synthesis), streptogramin B prevents protein chain extension and can initiate the release of incomplete peptides.
 When both streptogramins are bound to the ribosome, they form an extremely stable ternary complex.

+Recently, it has been reported how inhibition of the mitochondrial ribosome by streptogramins A (alone or in combination with streptogramins B) can block glioblastoma stem cell growth, thus allowing for potential repurposing of these antibiotics as antineoplastic agents.

 In 1999 the FDA had approved Synercid, a drug containing streptogramins A and B in a 7:3 ratio respectively.
-This intravenously-injected drug is used to treat patients with bacteremia caused by vancomycin-resistant Enterococcus faecium.
+This intravenously injected drug is used to treat patients with bacteremia caused by vancomycin-resistant Enterococcus faecium.

 Resistance to streptogramins

 Multiple mechanisms of streptogramin resistance have developed despite Synercid's fairly recent development.
 The three major mechanisms of resistance include active efflux, covalent target modification and antibiotic inactivation enzymes.